Justice for All Series 2025–2026

-CS-GS CIC, through the Justice for All Series 2025-2026, is committed to fostering informed and respectful debate while creating safe spaces, both online and in person.
-We uphold a commitment to ensuring that victims and survivors are treated with dignity, their autonomy and choices are respected, and that harm, past or present, is neither repeated nor ignored.
+CS-GS CIC, through the Justice for All Series 2025-2026, is committed to fostering informed, respectful dialogue while creating courageous and safe spaces, both online and in person.
+We uphold a commitment to ensuring that victims and survivors are partners in our work, treated with dignity, and that their autonomy is absolute.
+We pledge that harm, past or present, will be neither repeated nor ignored, and we remain accountable to the survivor community in everything we do.

 This document outlines the Safeguarding Policy for CS-GB CIC, an organisation set up to lead the design, development and delivery of the Justice for All Series 2025-2026.
 This policy exists to ensure that the Justice for All Series does not replicate any harms and instead models bestpractice safeguarding.